mfeemster/keysharp/README.md

 # README #

-Keysharp is a fork and improvement of the abandoned IronAHK project, which itself was a C# re-write of the C++ AutoHotKey program.
+Keysharp is a fork and improvement of the abandoned IronAHK project, which itself was a C# re-write of the C++ AutoHotKey project.

 ### What is this repository for? ###